hansol-y/Work_Language/README.md

 # Work_Language

 ## Application Introduction
-**Work-Language** is a lightweight app application that transforrms emotionally raw or unfiltered thoughts into work-appropriate communication.
+**Work-Language** is a lightweight app application that transforms emotionally raw or unfiltered thoughts into work-appropriate communication.
 Designed for professionals, interns, or anyone navigating difficult workplace conversations, it enables users to express their intent clearly—while adjusting tone and formality through a simple interface.

 ### Key Features
 - Raw Input Handling